-

 Another big financial adjustment to consider is childcare costs.
 Planning for these expenses well in advance of your transition back to work will help offset the financial burden.

-Family planning for 2SLGBTQ+ individuals, or families seeking alternatives to natural conception, often come with additional considerations.
+For those pursuing alternatives to natural conception, there are often additional considerations.
 Below are some important things to research.

 It’s important to think through the long-term implications of taking your next step.
 Your child is financially dependent upon you and your partner, if you have one.
 To start with, ensure that you each have adequate life, disability, and critical illness insurance.
 These types of insurance policies safeguard the family from a loss of income due to death, serious medical diagnosis, or inability to work due to an illness or injury.